StanleyDudek/CareerMP/README.md

 ## Overview
 The goal of CareerMP is not to change the base game career mode or create my own unique multiplayer career mode like others have done before to good effect, but to provide whatever handling is necessary on the BeamMP client and server to allow the base game career mode to function as multiplayer, so you can play career mode with friends in the same space.

-This is basically the same as single player career mode, and ~~all~~ most of what that means, but in addition to you, there will be real players doing their own careers as well.
+This is basically the same as single player career mode, but there will be real players doing their own careers as well.

 ## Highlights / Features
 - Support for all base-game career features at parity with single player career mode
 - Saves are local, you can continue on another server running CareerMP, you can take an online save offline and vice versa
-- Mod vehicles that the base game already support in career mode ~~can spawn in traffic and~~ can be found at dealerships
+- Mod vehicles that the base game already support in career mode can spawn in traffic and can be found at dealerships
 - Render distance of vehicles have been increased so that you can see players on the bigMap
-- ~~Forced simple_traffic models are used, in freeroaming career, players spawn 2 road traffic vehicles each; missions, challenges, scenarios add additional unmetered traffic~~
+- By default, simple_traffic models are used, in freeroaming career, players can spawn a server configured number of road and parked traffic vehicles each; missions, challenges, scenarios add additional unmetered traffic
 - Traffic Signals are synced, for a congruent experience for all players
 - Red light camera / speed trap data broadcasts
-- Dragrace scoreboard display and winner light syncing
+- Dragrace tree, scoreboard display, and winner light syncing
 - Missions, challenges, scenarios prefabs (track layouts, barriers, hay bales, barrels, arrow signs, gates, unique structures, et cetera) are synced on the fly so you can observe others engage in these activities and have to find creative ways around should they block your path
 - MP UI app injection into missions, challenges, scenarios, making sure you can see chat or quit the session from most points of play
 - Syncing the active states (shown or hidden) of vehicles is a critical part of behind the scenes functionality
 - Nametag visibility supression for many spawnables including traffic to limit visual clutter
 - Playerlist based payment system to pay other players
+- Handful of fixed basegame bugs related to insurance

 ## Requirements
 Due to multiplayer overhead, client performance requirements are accordingly more demanding than single player career.
 Players with moderate systems have reported 5-10% impact compared to an unmodded BeamMP server lobby, high end systems are not really affected, and low end systems will suffer and struggle to maintain realtime physics and position sync if they are running fewer than 20-30 FPS.